njz3/vJoyIOFeederWithFFB/FAQ.md

 - MAME Virtua Racing: to get FFB, set upright cabinet in service menu.
 See http://forum.arcadecontrols.com/index.php?topic=145454.0

-- Crazy Taxi 3 PC: change to wheel (see above)
+- Crazy Taxi 3 PC and other PC racing games do not recognize my vJoy as a FFB steering wheel: change registry settings of vJoy to be a wheel instead of a joystick (see above)

 - MAME Outrun: set top upright